fdel-car/scop/README.md

 # Scop

 Rework version of my old Scop, works fine now.
 It's a obj renderer done in C with Open GL.
-It handles mtl files along with the corresponding .obj.
+It handles .mtl files along with the corresponding .obj.

 Don't forget to clone the libft submodule if you want to test it and to install glfw and glew: